slatedocs/slate/source/includes/markdown/_15-quick-start.html.md

 To get started, `gem install asana` or follow the detailed installation instructions on the [GitHub page for the Ruby client library](https://github.com/Asana/ruby-asana/).

-Once it’s installed, open your favorite text editor and we’ll code a GET request to `/users/me` - the same request as above but in Ruby.
+Once it’s installed, open your favorite text editor and we’ll code a GET request to `/users/me` - the same request as above, but in Ruby.

 Save this file as something descriptive like "hello_world.rb"